henrygd/beszel/readme.md

 Beszel supports OpenID Connect and many OAuth2 authentication providers (see list below).
 To enable, do the following:

+1. Make sure your "Application URL" is set correctly in the PocketBase settings.
-1. Create an OAuth2 application using your provider of choice.
+2. Create an OAuth2 application using your provider of choice.
 The redirect / callback URL should be `<your-beszel-url>/api/oauth2-redirect`.
-2. When you have the client ID and secret, go to the "Auth providers" page and enable your provider.
+3. When you have the client ID and secret, go to the "Auth providers" page and enable your provider.

 <details>
   <summary>Supported provider list</summary>